EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 Customizable UI Replacer has multiple good looking presets.

-- To test other presets just right-click the `Customizable UI Replacer` Mod and hit reinstall and select the preset you want and then follow the User Manual PDF placed inside the `DOCs` folder, BUT IGNORE the Category Icon Theme setting and leave it at `SKYUI v5`.
+- To test other presets just right-click the `Customizable UI Replacer` Mod and hit reinstall and select the preset you want and then follow the User Manual PDF placed inside the `DOCs` folder, BUT IGNORE the Category Icon Theme setting and leave it on `SKYUI v5`.
 - Open the mod and navigate to `interface/skyhud/` and open `skyhud.txt` and set `uPersistentMeter=1` to `uPersistentMeter=0` so your status bars can be hidden.
 (If you want them persistent set it back to 1)
-- If you reinstalled `Customizable UI Replacer` mid or playthrough follow the steps for [A Matter of Time](#a-matter-of-time) and [Widget Mod](#widget-mod).
+- If you reinstalled `Customizable UI Replacer` during a playthrough go to the `A Matter of Time` MCM and load the User Preset and for `Widget Mod` the same.

 ### Dear Diary - Paper SkyUI Menus Replacer SE